Reading Room Procedures

 Please note that some collections may be closed due to processing.
 Contact a Librarian if you have any questions about the Newberry’s manuscript collections.

 If you plan to consult items for more than one day, you may place items on hold.
 To do so, please consult the circulation desk staff in either reading room.
 Items will be on reserve for you.
-If items are not placed on reserve, they will be quarantined and unavailable for at least four days.

 - Ref: located in the Blatchford Reference & Bibliographical Center (third floor); for example: Ref BX841 .N44 2003